kcb515/CMSC6950_lisc/README.md

 # To use:

-Run make to generate report.
+Clone this repository and run make to generate report.

 # Citation:

 Donoghue, T. (2018)  LISC: A Python Package for Scientific Literature Collection and Analysis.